Small projects are no problem with pocket-hole joinery

 2. Use a right-angle attachment

 What can you do if the combined length of your drill and driver bit is too long to reach into the space where you’re working — even with a 3″-long bit?
 Reach for a right-angle attachment for your drill.
-You can pick one up for about $25, and you can use the attachment with any drill.
-The 1/4″ hex drive works with the 3″ and 6″ Kreg square-drive bits perfectly.
+You can pick up the Kreg 90° Pocket-Hole Driver for about $25 and it can be used with any drill.

 3. Get to tight spaces with a flexible attachment